dosmond/DivvyHomeWork/elixir/README.md

 # Homework

 This contains the backend server for the Divvy Homework project.
+Running the setup script will also seed the database.
+There is a schema for Users, Merchants, Transactions, and Companies.

 ## To Setup